EyoelYT/CS-230-Final-Project/README.md

 This repository is composed of prewritten prototype code for user log in credential authorization and Base game general software design.
 One thing I did really well was writing out the executive summary and the design constraints as I had a very good understanding of the task The Gaming Room was asking for.

 The given UML Diagram in particular helped me a lot in writing out the code.
 Figuring out the different classes, methods, encapsulation status and inheritance became easy because of this.
+Although I finished fixing the #FIXMEs in the Game App, It is still unfinished as it needs to be integrated to the web and a UI customized for each separate platform.

 I would like to revise and put more specific recommendations for the distributed systems and networks.
 I feel like I did not elaborate the specific details of that part.
 I would improve it by mentioning some procedures with recommendations of a provider after careful review.
 Another thing that I didn't feel confident about was filling up the code for the REST API as the code base was relatively large and some parts I couldn't even understand.